 “Mr. Kornstein is a man of high principle, great compassion and profound intelligence who has elevated the practice of law to the level of moral statement.
 He has the personal integrity to stand up for people, books and causes he believes in, even when others do not.”
 Joe McGinniss (author), Acknowledgment in Blind Faith (1989).

-Dan has been chosen as a New York Super Lawyer for many years and named in “The Top 100” in the 2010 New York Super Lawyers Metro Edition.
-For more than 30 consecutive years, Dan has been listed in the Best Lawyers in America in the Business Litigation category, and for 2020 is listed in four litigation practice areas: Commercial Litigation, Banking & Finance, Securities, and Trusts & Estates.
+Dan has been chosen as a New York Super Lawyer (Business Litigation) every year since 2006, including this year, and named in “The Top 100” in the 2010 New York Super Lawyers Metro Edition.
+For more than 30 consecutive years, Dan has been listed in the Best Lawyers in America in the Business Litigation category, and for 2023 is listed in four litigation practice areas: Commercial Litigation, Banking & Finance, Securities, and Trusts & Estates.
 He was the subject of a feature article (“Dan’s Law”) in the New York Metro 2012 Super Lawyers Magazine.

 Before joining the firm in 2015, Dan was a founding partner of what the New York Law Journal referred to as the “prominent” “powerhouse” litigation boutique Kornstein Veisz Wexler & Pollard, LLP, where he practiced for 35 years until the firm dissolved.